tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/overview.md

 ## Overview

-The BitBucket Cloud plugin provides for integration with a BitBucket Cloud.
+The BitBucket Cloud plug-in provides for integration with a BitBucket Cloud.

 ## Compatibility